checklist/checklist-support/docs/teams/members.md

 Invite colleagues, customers, suppliers, friends and family to collaborate with you on getting things done!

-Membership is always within the context of a Team.
+Membership is always within the context of a Team (and not organization).

-Once you have invited a user, and they have accepted, you can fine tune their access to your team resources by giving them different roles (see below).
+Once you have invited a user and they have accepted, you can fine tune their access to team resources by assigning them 1 or more roles (see [#understanding-roles](below)).

 ## Inviting a Member
 To invite someone to be a memebr of a team, navigate to that team and scroll down to the "Invite a member" section: